Greece and Rome

 In addition to Delphi, another important location where a Sibyl could be found was Erythrae , on the central west coast of Turkey.
 A small temple of the Goddess had actually been there for thousands of years, before the Greeks carried out a major renovation, around 1000 BCE.
 When the new temples were completed, they followed a pattern that was to become typical... the Sibyl was served by her Priestesses from the temple of Cybele, and supervised the Oracles, who worked at a nearby temple dedicated to Apollo.

 The entrance to the palace is located 75 feet up the side of Mount Cumae.
-The narrow passage is over 400 feet long, and trapezoidal... an ingenious design that is earthquake resistant.
-It is illuminated by a series of windows cut through the rock on either side.
+The narrow passage is over 400 feet long, and is illuminated by a series of windows cut through the rock on either side.
 The main chamber has a 60 foot ceiling, with six galleries that open onto the sea, providing ventilation.
 Passages lead to the Sibyl's audience chamber, as well as to Mount Avernus, with it's ancient volcanic crater, and to a set of fresh water cisterns.
 The palace is also equipped with natural geo-thermal heating and hot springs.
 Paintings, tapestries and mosaics presumably once decorated the floors and walls, while statues and other objects of art must have been present in abundance.

-Between the year 650 and 530 BCE, the Sibylline Books were moved, first to Erythrae, and then to Cumae.
-When the Sibyl of Cumae decided to sell them to the last King of Rome, Tarquinius Superbus , in about 530 BCE, there were 9 books in the set.
+During the sixth century BCE, the city of Dardania came under increasing military threat from the Persians, and therefore the Sibylline Books were moved... first to Erythrae, and then to Cumae.
+In 530 BCE the Sibyl of Cumae decided to sell them to the last King of Rome, Tarquinius Superbus .
+At that time there were 9 books in the set.
 At first the King refused to buy them, so the Sibyl began to burn them.
 After she had burned 6 of them, the King relented, and purchased the remaining 3 volumes for an astronomical price, said to be 100 talents of gold (about 6000 lbs.)

 The books were consulted on numerous occasions over the centuries, to obtain advice in dealing with earthquakes, pestilence and plagues.
 Finally, in about 200 BCE, Rome found itself under attack by the forces of Hannibal , and the Sibylline Books were consulted again.
 The Books prophesied that if Rome would accept the worship of Cybele as an official state religion, Hannibal would be defeated, and they would be saved.
 At the same time as this was announced to the Roman senate, a message arrived from the Oracle of Delphi, stating exactly the same thing.

-It should be noted that there is some confusion over the names and location of the Sibyls, as well as the contents of the Sibylline Books.
-When the Christians were attempting to legitimize their religion, they fabricated records of Sibyls who allegedly made prophecies supporting their own theology.
+It should be noted that there is some confusion over the contents and fate of the Sibylline Books.
+When the Christians were attempting to legitimize their religion, they fabricated records of Sibyls who allegedly prophesied the coming of Jesus.
 In addition, they even went so far as to fabricate an entire set of false Sibylline Books, which today are referred to as the Sibylline Oracles.
-These forged texts undoubtedly served as a useful propaganda tool, although they eventually fell out of favor and were removed from the official church cannon around 1500 CE.
+These forged texts undoubtedly served as a useful propaganda tool, although they eventually fell out of favor with Catholic leadership, and were removed from their official canon around 1500 CE.

-The authentic Sibylline Books were destroyed when the temple of Jupiter burned down in 83 BCE.
+The authentic Sibylline Books were in fact destroyed, when the temple of Jupiter burned down in 83 BCE.
 Afterwards, the Romans cobbled together some makeshift replacements, using material gathered from various diverse sources.
 Although some fragments of these replacement books have survived, they do not contain any actual content from the original books.

-Another interesting aspect of the religion of Cybele was the existence of a "mystery school" , which was based on the island of Samothrace , in the northern Aegean.
-This can best be described as a center for advanced learning, which enabled people to attain a more prestigious position among the followers of the religion.
+Yet another interesting aspect of the religion of Cybele was the existence of a "mystery school" , which was based on the island of Samothrace , in the northern Aegean.
+This can best be described as a center for advanced study, which enabled people to attain a more prestigious position among the followers of the religion.
 It took the form of a series of initiations, each of which was said to result in some type of special enlightenment or benefit.

-The building of the temple complex on Samothrace was begun around 700 BCE by the Greeks, and was expanded over time by others, including the Phrygians and the Romans.
+The building of the temple complex on Samothrace began around 700 BCE by the Greeks, and was expanded over time by others, including the Phrygians and the Romans.

 Initiations into the mysteries of Cybele were given whenever an applicant presented themself.
 In the first stage, simply called "the myesis" ("the mysteries") certain secrets and symbols were revealed to the applicant, and they were given certain protective talismans such as a red sash, or a ring made from the magnetic iron that was found on the island.